 State and Local Climate and Energy Program

-Identifying and Evaluating Policy Options
+Identifying and Analyzing Policy Options

-States are able to use the findings of their policy evaluations to:
+States may use their policy analyses to:

 - Demonstrate how policies and programs can help achieve multiple state energy, environmental, and economic goals in a cost-effective way